sejori/nestjs-graphql-sample/README.md

 Most REST routes and GraphQL queries/mutations implement an AuthGuard built on NestJS's JWT service.

+More information can be found in the auto-generated OpenAPI swagger docs at `/api`.

 ### GraphQL

-For schema details see `src/schema.graphql` (**note:** don't edit this file as this project utilises the beautiful code-fist schema approach) 🤓
+For schema details see `src/schema.graphql`.

+(**note:** don't edit this file as this project utilises the beautiful code-fist schema approach) 🤓

 The GraphQL queries and mutations are accessed by making an HTTP request with the POST method to `/graphql`.